david-obrien/styleguide/_docs/Content/13-formatting-and-grammar.html.md

 *	you do not put a semicolon at the end of a bullet
 *	there is no full stop after the last bullet point

 Bullets should normally form a complete sentence following from the lead text.
 But it’s sometimes necessary to add a short phrase to clarify whether all or some of the points apply.
-For example, ‘You can only register a pension scheme that is (one of the following):’
+For example, ‘You can only register a pension scheme that is (one of the following):'.

-The number and type of examples in a list may lead the user to believe the list is exhaustive.
-This can be dealt with by:
-*	checking if there are other conditions (or if the list is actually complete)
-*	listing the conditions which apply to the most users and removing the rest
-*	consider broader terms in the list which capture more scenarios (and could make the list exhaustive)
-*	creating a journey to specialist content to cover the remaining conditions

 **Capitalisation**

+It can be tempting to over-use capitalisation.
+Remember that capitals should only be used for proper nouns such as places, titles, names and brand names (if the brand uses capitals).
+On the GlobalScot platform, avoid using capitals for anything that feels like 'a thing.'
+This means that our platform features (such as the community feed, news & features, dashboard, events and projects) should not start with a capital letter.
+Roles within the network don't need a capital letter - such as business member, engagement partner or admin.
+The term 'GlobalScots' should use a capital 'G' and capital 'S'.

 DO NOT USE BLOCK CAPITALS FOR LARGE AMOUNTS OF TEXT AS IT’S QUITE HARD TO READ.

 Always use sentence case for headings.

-Always question whether the word you’re using really needs to be capitalised.
-Only proper nouns should be capitalised, such as places, titles and names.
-If a brand name is capitalised, always capitalise it.
+Do Not Capitalise Every Word in a Heading.

 Refer to our word list for guidance around capitalisation of specific words you might use on the platform.